Back from the dead: OCC car show being revived by new/old organizers

 The number of people strolling through Good Times each year was typically estimated at 3,000 or more.

-“People in Old Colorado City were really bummed about it leaving,” Conley said.
+“People in Old Colorado City were really bummed about it leaving,” Cosley said.
 “That was part of my inspiration to bring it back.”

 Easing the changeover, two of the four car clubs that planned Good Times are still involved.
 They're the Rocky Mountain Mustangers and the Southern Colorado Mopar Club.
 New to the consortium are the Southern Colorado Jaguar Club, the Southern Colorado Chevelle Club and the Hotrod Association.

-Beyond that, Quatkemeyer “gave her blessing, and is helping me out with the transition,” Conley said.
+Beyond that, Quatkemeyer “gave her blessing, and is helping me out with the transition,” Cosley said.

 The only request from the previous group was that “they wanted me to change the name and retire 'Good Times Car Show,'” he noted.
 Thus was born the new name, Customs & Classics Car Show.

 His promotional background started in Detroit, where he had lived until nine years ago.
-“I did car shows there, and I'll try to bring that experience here,” Conley said.
+“I did car shows there, and I'll try to bring that experience here,” Cosley said.

-Career-wise, organizing events is more of a sideline for Conley.
+Career-wise, organizing events is more of a sideline for Cosley.
 He said his main business is Ace Dental Technology, which makes dentures and partials.

 Westside Pioneer article